Kazi Mofazzal Hossain Shaikat

 Kazi Mofazzal Hossain Shaikat (কাজী মোফাজ্জল হোসেন সৈকত; born 20 June 1986) is a retired Bangladeshi professional footballer who played as a centre back.

 International career

-Bangladesh national team

-On 23 July 2009, During Dido's reign as the Bangladesh national football team head coach, Mofazzal along with seven other players walked out of the national team camp after receiving punishment training, this led to the coach requesting the Bangladesh Football Federation for the particular players to be dismissed.
+Shaikat was sent off on his international debut against Afghanistan, after picking up a double booking during their 2008 AFC Challenge Cup qualification match.
+He also represented the team at the 2008 SAFF Championship in Sri Lanka.
+On 23 July 2009, During Dido's reign as the Bangladesh national team head coach, Shaikat along with seven other players walked out of the national team camp after terming the coach's training to be unbearable, this led to the coach requesting the Bangladesh Football Federation for the particular players to be dismissed.
 The BFF president Kazi Salahuddin, had to intervene to solve the situation, which resulted in all Mofazzal and the 8 other players being fined a month's salary.
 Soon after the incident Dido resigned after a fallout with the national team management committee.
-Mofazzal's international career also ended that year, as he only managed to make four appearances for the team.
-During his first game for the country, Shaikat was sent off against Afghanistan, after picking up a double booking.
+Shaikat's international career also ended that year, as he failed to make the squad for the 2009 SAFF Championship.